 In the 1980s, Mr. Wisenberg served as Acting Special Counsel for Judicial Selection and Attorney-Advisor in the United States Department of Justice's Office of Legal Policy under United States Attorney General Edwin Meese.

 Mr. Wisenberg is a 1980 graduate of the University of Texas School of Law, and the school's renowned Criminal Defense Clinic.
 He won his first jury trial while he was still a law student, securing an acquittal for a client charged with criminal assault.
-Mr. Wisenberg clerked for the Honorable Tom G. Davis on the Texas Court of Criminal Appeals and the Honorable J. Daniel Mahoney on the United States Court of Appeals for the Second Circuit.
+Mr. Wisenberg clerked for the Honorable Tom G. Davis on the Texas Court of Criminal Appeals and the Honorable J. Daniel Mahoney on the U.S. Court of Appeals for the 2nd Circuit.

 BAR AND COURT ADMISSIONS